SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 ### Installing shortcuts

 Adding shortcuts to menu items does not automatically install them.
-Keyboard shortcuts have to be installed after the window has been opened.
-Therefore we have to adapt the `initializeWindow:` method with the `whenOpenedDo:` message, so that the keyboard shortcuts can be installed after opening the window. `SpMenuPresenter`, which is the superclass of `SpMenuBarPresenter`, implements the method `addKeybindingsTo:`, which comes in handy here.
+Keyboard shortcuts have to be installed explicitly.
+We adapt the `initializeWindow:` method to achieve that. `SpMenuPresenter`, which is the superclass of `SpMenuBarPresenter`, implements the method `addKeybindingsTo:`, which comes in handy here.

 ```
 MailClientPresenter >> initializeWindow: aWindowPresenter